The 50 Biggest Regrets First-Time Home Buyers Have

 Not Keeping a Homeowner’s Journal

 Buy a ring binder and keep insurance papers, repair receipts and all other paperwork pertaining to the house in it.
-Storing all your house information in one handy place makes life easier for the homeowner and can be a sales ‘plus’ when selling the house later. – Debora Emmert
+Storing all your house information in one handy place makes life easier for the homeowner and can be a sales ‘plus’ when selling the house later. – reader Debora Emmert

 Paying too much for your insurance?
 Learn how to save money on insurance here.